emccorson/onsenguide/GUIDE.md

 > the end of the section, so skip to the end if you just want the final code.

-`ons-list-item` worked well when we only had a few items in the list, but if you try scrolling about once several hundred Pokemon have been loaded, you might notice things starting to slow up a bit.
+`ons-list-item` worked well when we only had a few items in the list, but if you try scrolling about once several hundred Pokémon have been loaded, you might notice things starting to slow up a bit.

 When a new `ons-list-item` gets added to the DOM, it stays there forever (unless